-Prerequisite: Admission to the program (Clin 6 hours)
+(Clin 6 hours)

-This course provides students with six hours each week in surgery, clinical pathology, or large animal clinics and includes restraint, instrumentation, equipment, surgical and medical care, laboratory and basic clinical procedures, and large animal techniques.
-Upon course completion, the student should be able to understand the responsibilities of a veterinary technician and begin the development of fundamental laboratory skills.
-Animal care rotations will be assigned.
+This course provides students with required clinical tasks to be completed in an approved clinical site in the areas of: surgery, restraint, instrumentation, equipment, surgical and medical care, and basic clinical procedures.
+Upon course completion, the student should be able to understand the responsibilities of a veterinary technician and begin the development of fundamental skills.
+Student must work a minimum of 20 hours per week in an approved Clinical Site to complete required clinical tasks.